bparanj/crystal/computer/electronics/basics/mats.md

 By using a resistivity meter and understanding the resistance characteristics of the mat, you can accurately determine whether it is an ESD mat or a soldering mat.

-Here's a concise table to help you quickly check whether a mat is an ESD mat or a soldering mat using a resistivity meter:
+Here's a table to check whether a mat is an ESD mat or a soldering mat using a resistivity meter:

 | **Feature**                | **ESD Mat**                                     | **Soldering Mat**                               |
 |----------------------------|-------------------------------------------------|-------------------------------------------------|